valariembuh/docker-compose-flask-mysql-with-multi-container-application/README.md

 Valarie Docker Persistence Test
 ```

-The MySQL container was then removed while the named Docker volume was preserved.
+The MySQL container was removed, but the named Docker volume was kept.

 A new MySQL container was created using the same volume.

-The original database table and data were successfully recovered.
+The original database table and data were successfully retrieved.

 **Result: Persistence test PASSED.**